Central sleep apnea

-How well a patient does depends on the medical condition causing central sleep apnea.
+How well you do depends on the medical condition causing central sleep apnea.

-The outlook is usually favorable for persons with idiopathic central sleep apnea.
+The outlook is usually favorable for people with idiopathic central sleep apnea.

 Complications may result from the underlying disease causing the central sleep apnea.

 When to Contact a Medical Professional

 Call your provider if you have symptoms of sleep apnea.
 Central sleep apnea is usually diagnosed in people who are already severely ill.